-In addition to your interest in the IDE Master’s Degree, there is the possibility of including IDE into one of two joint programs at Yale: IDE and School of Forestry or IDE and School of Public Health.
+In addition to your interest in the IDE Master’s Degree, there is the possibility of including IDE into one of two joint programs at Yale: IDE and Yale School of the Environment or IDE and School of Public Health.
 Both joint programs require 2.5 years of study at Yale.

 To apply for either joint program you have two options: